Search Library History Today Blog

 Indeed, the author concludes that the stance of IF adopted by Canadian library associations since the 1960s can be problematic.
 This policy maintains the right to hold, receive, and disseminate all points of view without restrictions, but, as Kemble notes, “the values of safety, inclusion, and diversity regularly are trumped by the values of intellectual freedom and freedom of expression in libraries” (p.
 130).
 For many librarians, a neutral stance is necessary to maintain IF because this enables individuals to form their own ideas.
 The author critiques the ‘myth of neutrality’ and questions the prioritization of IF above other library core values, for example, social justice or social responsibility.
 For her, “community, relationships, and protecting those who are most vulnerable are the values I prioritize personally...” (p.
 138).

 Although the author links main opposition to neutrality with the formation of the American Library Association (ALA) Social Responsibility Round Table (SRRT) in 1969, to be sure, library neutrality was an issue even before the ALA adopted its Bill of Rights in 1939.
 This bill emphasized unbiased book selection, a balanced collection, and the statement that “library meeting rooms should be available on equal terms to all groups.”
 At the time, the ALA’s short-lived Progressive Librarians’ Council (est. 1939) opposed the concept of neutrality, a challenge renewed in the 1990s when the independent Progressive Librarians’ Guild formed in the United States and opened chapters in Canada.
 To be truly progressive, one must believe in the need to redress social inequities and de-prioritize neutrality.
-Many American librarians believe the SRRT falls short in this regard because its voice is muted in a large bureaucratize organization.
+Many American librarians believe the SRRT falls short in this regard because its voice is muted in a large bureaucratize organization devoted to many interests.

 Also, concerning value-neutrality, it would have been helpful for Kemble to touch on the growing influence of the New Public Administration (NPA) theory that developed in the United States after the 1960s.
 Since this time, public managers in North America at all levels of government have given more emphasis to social equity alongside the more traditional concept of social equality.
 Equity recognizes that different levels of support for persons or groups should be provided to achieve fairness in service outcomes.
 Equality seeks to treat people in the same way regarding opportunities or rights, with less regard for their needs or differences.
 The two ideas overlap, but there is a difference between practicing ‘fairness’ and ‘sameness.’
-The NPA rejected neutrality and stressed the ethical responsibility of public servants to stand against injustice and advocate for marginalized communities.
+The NPA deemphasized neutrality and stressed the ethical responsibility of public servants to stand against injustice and advocate for marginalized communities.
 Yet, this theory is rarely mentioned in the library literature.

 Citizens Forum at London Public Library, 1945